 The heart of any educational institution is its faculty, and Augsburg College is particularly proud of the excellence and commitment of its professors.
 Most faculty hold the doctorate or other terminal degree and all consider teaching to be the focus of their activity at the College.
 Faculty are involved in social, professional, and a variety of research activities, but these support and are secondary to their teaching.
-They are actively involved in a dynamic faculty development program that introduces them to current thought in many fields, but especially in teaching and learning techniques and theories.
+Faculty are actively involved in a dynamic faculty development program that introduces them to best practices in teaching and learning techniques and theories.

-Augsburg's size and small classes encourage its tradition of close involvement between professors and students.
+Augsburg's small classes encourage its tradition of close involvement between professors and students.
 Faculty act as academic advisers and participate regularly in campus activities.

-ROCHESTER PROGRAM
+■ ROCHESTER PROGRAM

 Augsburg has established a branch campus in Rochester, Minnesota.
-Classes in Rochester meet on an evening or weekend schedule, making them accessible to working adults.
-There are three trimesters in each academic year, following the same schedule as the Weekend College program.
+Classes in Rochester meet on an evening schedule, making them accessible to working adults.

+There are three trimesters in each academic year.
 Several complete degree programs are available through the Rochester campus.
 In addition, students may work on a variety of other majors through a combination of Rochester-based courses and courses taken in the day or Weekend College program on the Minneapolis campus.
-Students who enroll in Rochester courses are required to have an individual e-mail address and have access to the Internet to facilitate the use of technology in the learning and communication process.
+Students who enroll in Rochester courses are required to use technology in the learning and communication process through the online course management system.
 Further information may be obtained from the Rochester program website at <www.augsburg.edu/rochester> or by calling the Weekend College Admissions Office at 612-330-1101.